Skip to main content

 Written by Iain

-The Harley Therapy platform will always show times in the timezone that the device you are using is set to.
+The Harley Therapy platform will update to show times in the timezone that the device you are using is set to.

-So if you visit another country and your phone or laptop is set to the local time, this is the time that you will see in your calendar and on all appointments.
+This means if you visit another country and your phone or laptop updates to the local time zone, this is the time that you will see in your calendar and on all appointments.

-What this means is that although you are viewing the calendar in your local timezone, your working hours are tied to a different one.
-If the relationship between the two timezones changes during the year this means that your working times may vary on a week to week basis in this new timezone.
+What this means is that although you are viewing the calendar in your local time zone, your working hours are still tied to your usual time zone.
+If the relationship between the two timezones changes during the year this means that your working times may vary on a week-to-week basis in this new timezone.

 Anchoring working times to a timezone is required to manage changes in daylight savings time that occur at varying times around the world.

-If you are just in that location temporarily you can click on Ignore, but if you then wish to edit your working hours they will be shown in your anchor timezone with a warning, e.g. if your timezone was set to New York and you were viewing in the UK the times you would still edit them in the New York timezone.
+If you are just in the new location temporarily (eg. you are on holiday), you can click the Ignore button, but if you then wish to edit your working hours they will be shown in your anchor timezone with a warning, e.g. if your timezone was set to New York and you were viewing in the UK the times you would still edit them in the New York timezone.

 Did this answer your question?